bxparks/bigquery-schema-generator/README.md

 ### Type Inferrence Rules

-The `generate-schema` script attempt to emulate the various type conversion and compatibility rules implemented by **bq load**:
+The `generate-schema` script attempts to emulate the various type conversion and compatibility rules implemented by **bq load**:

 * `INTEGER` can upgrade to `FLOAT`